Skip to main content

 Adobo

-Considered the unofficial national dish, adobo is meat (usually chicken or pork) marinated and simmered in soy sauce, vinegar, garlic, and spices until tender and flavorful.
-Every region and family has their own variation.
+Often called the unofficial national dish, adobo is meat, usually chicken or pork, marinated and simmered in soy sauce, vinegar, garlic, and spices until it's tender.
+Ask ten families how they make it and you'll get ten answers.

 Lechon